 Code of Conduct

 Our event is covered by a Code of Conduct designed to ensure everyone’s safety and comfort.
 The code applies to all attendees, including speakers and the content of their presentations.
-For more information, please see the Code on the Web, and do not hesitate to contact us at firstname.lastname@example.org if you have any questions or are unsure about certain content you’d like to present.
+Do not hesitate to contact us at firstname.lastname@example.org if you have any questions or are unsure about certain content you’d like to present.

-Providing video of sessions amplifies DebConf achievements and is one of the conference goals.
-Unless speakers opt-out, official events will be streamed live over the Internet to promote remote participation.
-Recordings will be published later under the DebConf license, as well as presentation slides and papers whenever available.
+Providing video is one of the conference goals, as it makes the content accessible to a wider audience.
+Unless speakers opt-out, scheduled talks may be streamed live over the Internet to promote remote participation, and recordings will be published later under the DebConf license (MIT/Expat), as well as presentation slides and papers whenever available.

-In case of any questions, or if you wanted to bounce some ideas off us first, please do not hesitate to reach out to us at email@example.com.
+In case of any questions, or if you wanted to bounce some ideas off us first, please do not hesitate to reach out to the content team at email@example.com.

 The DebConf team

 DebConf17 closes in Montreal and DebConf18 dates announcedSat 12 August 2017 by Laura Arjona Reina with tags debconf17 announce debconf18 debconf

 Today, Saturday 12 August 2017, the annual Debian Developers and Contributors Conference came to a close.
 With over 405 people attending from all over the world, and 169 events including 89 talks, 61 discussion sessions or BoFs, 6 workshops and 13 other activities, DebConf17 has been hailed as a success.

 Highlights included DebCamp with 117 participants,